cdrani/weather/README.md

 Live: [weather](https://cdrani.github.io/weather)

 # Overview
 This is a weather application built using the [openweathermap](https://openweathermap.org) api to fetch weather data from cities around the world.
-On load, the weather data pertaining your current location via your [geolocation ip](https://geoip-db.com/json/).
+On load, the weather data pertaining to your current location via your [geolocation ip](https://geoip-db.com/json/) is displayed.
+The weather data includes current, low, and high temperatures as well as sunrise and sunset times.
 Subsequent searches are added to a cities list, thus allowing for switching between cities.

 ## UI